 Strong asset base encompassing all MMA technologies

-Lucite International together with its parent company – Mitsubishi Rayon Co., Ltd (MRC) and MCHC – can readily support the growth in methacrylates by being present in all global regions.
+Lucite International together with its parent company – Mitsubishi Chemical Corporation (MCC) and MCHC – can readily support the growth in methacrylates by being present in all global regions.
 It is also in the enviable position of owning all three MMA technologies, including the long-established ACH and C4 routes and the most recent development of Alpha, first successfully commercialised in 2008.
 As a result we are able to provide a reliable service to our global customer base, which is particularly important during periods when there are shifts in the availability and cost of raw materials.
 MRC pioneered the C4 process in the 1970s and has also employed ACH technology to provide a reliable supply to customers for many decades.

 Lucite International’s robust ACH technology has been the mainstay of our reliable global supply to customers for many years.
 Process raw materials are acetone, methanol and HCN.
 HCN can be synthesised as on-purpose production using natural gas and ammonia or as an efficient way of utilising HCN, which is a by-product from the acrylonitrile process.